 The garage has come a long way from its original purpose as a service wing for "storing" vehicles and an extension to the stables in a farm or country estate.
 It has evolved from a makeshift structure, a shed, and a room in a machine shop into a detached or attached structure that is now fully integrated into a home's design.

-Today, there are more than 82 million homes in America that include a garage.
+Today, more than 82 million homes in America include a garage.
 And, more than 79 percent of homes have at least a single car garage.
 Statistics from the U.S. Census Bureau show that in 2018, 434,000 of the 617,000 new single-family homes sold had a two-car garage.

-In 2020, these garages are not just homes for their assorted vehicles.
-Yes, they still “store” and protect cars but they have become almost indispensable parts of new homes and perform not just a practical function, but also an aesthetic one.
-An attached garage can lengthen – or widen – a small one-story house, creating the appearance of a long, low house; or it can provide balance and symmetry.
+In 2022, these garages are not just homes for their assorted vehicles.
+Yes, they still "store" and protect cars, but they have become almost indispensable parts of new homes and perform not just a practical function but also an aesthetic one.
+An attached garage can lengthen – or widen – a small one-story house, creating the appearance of a long, low home, or it can provide balance and symmetry.

 This attached front-entry 2-bay garage lengthens this delightful but smallish 1,400-sq.-ft.
 Ranch home, giving it a more attractive appearance from the street.
-The residence includes a beautifully landscaped front yard, an inviting porch, 3 bedrooms, 2 baths and a rear patio (Plan #142-1008).
+The residence includes a landscaped front yard, an inviting porch, three bedrooms, two baths, and a rear patio (Plan #142-1008).

 Enter the Side-Entry Garage

-Ever since attached garages became fashionable in the United States, the majority of house plans have featured the front-entry option.
-While this type can add balance and symmetry to the front of the home and provide opportunities for smart designs to make the home’s exterior facade pleasing, for some the large garage door at the front of the home is too much of an eyesore.
+Ever since attached garages became fashionable in the United States, most house plans have featured the front-entry option.
+While this type can add balance and symmetry to the front of the home and provide opportunities for intelligent designs to make the home's exterior facade pleasing, for some, the large garage door at the front of the house is too much of an eyesore.
 And worse still is a glimpse of the clutter and stuff inside the garage – visible to everyone from the street when the garage doors are wide open.

 Top: Certainly not an eyesore!
 This 2-story, 2,776-sq.-ft.
-Country home with 3 bedrooms and 2.5 baths has a front-entry garage constructed of the same brick material used in other parts of the exterior.
-The small squares of dark brown and beige tones on the garage doors add to the appealing picture (Plan #104-1010).
-Bottom: A classic side-entry garage sits to the right of this Colonial style home, making the garage appear as an integral part o the house and making the home appear larger – without an obvious appendage (Plan #198-1154).
+Country home with three bedrooms and 2.5 baths has a front-entry garage constructed of the same brick material used in other parts of the exterior.
+The garage doors' small squares of dark brown and beige tones add to the appealing picture (Plan #104-1010).
+Bottom: A classic side-entry garage sits to the right of this Colonial style home, making the garage appear as an integral part o the house and making the home appear larger – without a conspicuous appendage (Plan #198-1154).

-For today’s buyer searching for a new home, the side-entry garage is an attractive alternative.
-With the garage situated on the side of the property, away from the front facade and out of sight, the focus shifts to the overall look of the home.
+The side-entry garage is an attractive alternative for today's buyers searching for a new home.
+With the garage situated on the side, away from the front facade and out of sight, the buyers' focus shifts to the home's overall curb appeal.

 A poll conducted by BuilderOnline on Houzz.com a few years ago revealed that potential home buyers preferred a side-entry garage over one accessed from the front.
 The main reason?
 Enhanced curb appeal!

 Speaking of curb appeal, even in subdivisions or planned communities with Homeowners Associations, there are guidelines on garages and how they should look to compliment the main dwelling.
-In the Briar Chapel Development in Chatham County, North Carolina, for example, home architectural details, such as glass, brackets, or roof overhangs, are encouraged to de-emphasize the garage.
+For example, in the Briar Chapel Development in Chatham County, North Carolina, home architectural details, such as glass, brackets, or roof overhangs, are encouraged to de-emphasize the garage.